AlbertSuarez/object-cut/README.md

 ### Change underlying model

 This project was built using [BASNet](https://github.com/NathanUA/BASNet) as the model for inferring the Salient Object Detection.
-However, in order to test other ones we added the support to select also [U^2-Net](https://github.com/NathanUA/U-2-Net), also implemented by [Xuebin Qin](https://github.com/NathanUA), in the Inference container specifying it as a environment variable called `MODEL`.
+However, in order to test other ones we added the support to select also the different versions of [U^2-Net](https://github.com/NathanUA/U-2-Net) (`U2NET`, `U2NETP` and `U2NETPORTRAIT`), also implemented by [Xuebin Qin](https://github.com/NathanUA), in the Inference container specifying it as a environment variable called `MODEL`.
 You can do that setting your model name at [docker-compose.yml](docker-compose.yml):

 ```yaml
 inference: